dapr/docs/getting-started/environment-setup.md

 >If you prefer to run Dapr without this environment and no dependency on Docker, see the CLI documentation for usage of the `--slim` flag with the init CLI command [here](https://github.com/dapr/cli/blob/master/README.md).
 Note, if you are a new user, it is strongly recommended to intall Docker and use the regular init command.

-> For Linux users, if you run your docker cmds with sudo, you need to use "**sudo dapr init**"
+> For Linux users, if you run your docker cmds with sudo or the install path is the default `/usr/local/bin`, you need to use "**sudo dapr init**"
 > For Windows users, make sure that you run the cmd terminal in administrator mode
 > **Note:** See [Dapr CLI](https://github.com/dapr/cli) for details on the usage of Dapr CLI